 M E E T T H E A R T I S T S I N V O L V E D I N T H E D E V E L O P M E N T O F T H I S .
 Y O U !

+I am an artist who has been working in the Boston area for the past five years as a muralist and curator.
 As an artist I embody the notion that we exist as reflections of each other, giving myself to the work of curation and community organizing in addition to my own art practice.
 In my academic studies of Sociology, I became interested in the process of identity creation and how it is influenced by society at large.